Known for its fulfilling blend of PvP combat and post-apocalyptic survival, Escape From Tarkov is one of the most celebrated tactical shooters around.

 To get started, we recommend checking out Marauders on PC if you already enjoy games like Escape From Tarkov.

-Currently in Steam Early Access, this strategic shooter sees you working alone or with a team to clear out deserted space stations and hulking vessels.
+Currently in Steam Early Access, this tactical shooter sees you working alone or with a team to clear out deserted space stations and massive vessels.

 All the while, other players are trying to do the same, leading to fierce firefights with little to no room for mistake.